AnanyaKumar/transfer_learning/README.md

 - Sets up and outputs to weights and biases
 - New: Saves the command line argument, and config, to run the experiment
 - New: Optionally, can save all the code used to run the experiment so you know exactly what you ran
+- New: can early stop based on a variety of metrics
+- New: track a variety of metrics, and produce a nice TSV with all the results

 Setup:
 - First install a virtualenv and activate it (instructions coming)